 * * * * *

-Whether you like to dodge puddles like the locals above, look for bike-and-ride options like the visitors below, or prefer to hang it up on a rainy or cold day, there are tips here for you.
+Whether you like to dodge puddles like the locals above, look for bike-and-ride options like the visitors below, or prefer to hang it up on a rainy or cold day, below are tips here for you.

 The info below was previously published in December 2010.